ComputerGenieCo/kminer/README.md

 ## Quick Start

 ### Prerequisites
+- **Linux Only**: This project is developed and tested exclusively on Linux.
+There are no plans to support Windows or macOS.
 - Ubuntu/Debian-based Linux distribution
 - GCC 13.3 (for CUDA compatibility, see notes below)
 - CMake 3.22+